Hala-INTJ/Mission-to-Mars/README.md

 ![]()

 ## Deliverable 2
 Flask - Python web framework - provides a button to initiate scraping data and displays the results stored in Mongo.
-This Flask code is in [app.py](https://github.com/Hala-INTJ/Mission-to-Mars/blob/main/app.py).
+The Flask code is in [app.py](https://github.com/Hala-INTJ/Mission-to-Mars/blob/main/app.py).
 Flask uses the scraping code in [scraping.py](https://github.com/Hala-INTJ/Mission-to-Mars/blob/main/scraping.py) and renders the webpage using the html template in [index.html](https://github.com/Hala-INTJ/Mission-to-Mars/blob/main/templates/index.html).

 This is a screenshot of the webpage after scraping the data:
 ![]()